fogleman/sdf/README.md

 `slab(x0=None, y0=None, z0=None, x1=None, y1=None, z1=None, k=None)`

 `slab` is useful for cutting a shape on one or more axis-aligned planes.
+Note that the same effect can be accomplished by using multiple planes cutting with a normal starting at points on the cut plane.

 ```python
 f = sphere() & slab(z0=-0.5, z1=0.5, x0=0)